amblelabs/ait-wiki/content/items/key.md

 ## What do they do?

-Everything after iron unlocks snapping if you have enough loyalty for it,each rank of key increases its range aside iron which doesn't have the ability to snap.
+Everything after iron unlocks snapping if you have enough loyalty for it.
+Each rank of key increases the snapping range aside from iron, which doesn't give the ability to snap.

 ## How do I get the keys?